 Don’t: Use your hands to cover your mouth when you cough or sneeze.

 It’s best to cough or sneeze into a tissue, then immediately throw the tissue away and wash your hands.
-When this is not possible, the CDC recommends coughing or sneezing into the crook of your elbow.
+When this is not possible, the CDC recommends coughing or sneezing into the crook of your elbow, sometimes known as the “Vampire Cough.”
 It is also important to try your best not to touch your face to avoid infection.

 Coronavirus transmission can occur if you touch a surface with infected droplets, then touch your mouth, nose, and possibly even your eyes.
 Experts also stress the continued importance of receiving a flu shot, as this flu season remains very active.

 Do: Learn how to properly disinfect your home (and your phone).